aerickt/steno-dictionaries/README.md

 The two outlines you should consider as fully written-out would be `PER/SO*PB/A*L/TEU` and `PER/SOPB/A*L/TEU`.
 The other outlines are briefer or use other techniques that are not utilized when it comes to writing out words.

-One more thing to note is that using the lookup tool you will often find words with folded suffix strokes.
+One more thing about this dictionary is that words are often defined with folded suffix keys.
 For example, take the word "recreating":

 ```
 "RAOE/KRAOE/KWRAEUGT": "recreating",
 "RAOE/KRAOEGT": "recreating",